A-Ahmed100216/Engineering_74_business_week/day2.md

 # Introduction to GitHub
 GitHub allows on-premise data to be stored in the cloud.
 This link is established via SSH between the local device and the GitHub Repository.
 A repository is a folder in the cloud.
 A key is required to authenticate this link.
 The creation of a key and setting up a github repository is detailed in the README.md file.
+### Why have a README.md file?
+Allows you to view contents of the file on the homepage.

 # Time and Task Management